fermyon/bartholomew/docs/content/contributing.md

 git config user.email "youremail@somemail.com"
 ```

+More information can be found at this GitHub documentation page called [signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ## Add Changes

 Move to a top-level directory, under which your changes exist i.e. `cd ~/bartholomew`.